projektmotor/ctrl-space-documentation/en/developer/CSImages_and_CSImageViewer.md

 ## Creating Slimage Instances

-Ctrl-Space could be used in two directions.
+CTRL+SPACE could be used in two directions.
 The first (and common) one is to open/import any kind of Slimage and hydrate all the information you need into your template.
 The other one is to produce some graphics, based on a set of rules, and store it as Slimage or regular image file (JPEG, PNG, GIF).
-For example if you have to generate similar banners over and over again, you can write the rules as a Blueprint and let Ctrl-Space generate all your banners.
+For example if you have to generate similar banners over and over again, you can write the rules as a Blueprint and let CTRL+SPACE generate all your banners.

 The creation of new Slimage instances could be done in multiple ways.
 This depends on your input data.